The Melting Pot

 “I’m half-white and I’m half-black…Before the dialogue, I didn’t spend as much time thinking about the other Americans,” said Heather.
 “There are people coming here all the time, and that updates what America’s story looks like.
 So it was interesting to hear more voices on the topic.”

 Ian said he’s already more outraged by racial animus.
 As he reads about racism in the news, he now has a more visceral reaction.

 “I found myself identifying with them on a more personal level than I had before.
 So it wasn’t just offending my pluralist sensibilities.
 I found it more personally offensive than that,” he said.

-Participants weren’t afraid to examine their own racial and ethnic identity.
+Participants weren’t afraid to examine their own racial and ethnic identities.
 It evoked a range of emotions, enabling people to confront how they’re perceived by the outside world.

-“I grew up in South Texas, where everyone that I knew was Mexican and everyone spoke Spanish and English,” said Claudia.
-“It was very eye opening when people would ask you, ‘what are you?
+“I grew up in South Texas, where everyone I knew was Mexican and everyone spoke Spanish and English,” said Claudia.
+“It was very eye opening when people would ask you, ‘What are you?
 Where are you from?’
-And I would say Texas, and they would say ‘no, no, no, where are you really from?’
+And I would say Texas, and they would say ‘No, no, no, where are you really from?’
 And I would say I was born in Mexico.
 But do I really have to say that to you?
-I kept thinking, ‘why do you get to decide who I am?
+I kept thinking, ‘Why do you get to decide who I am?
 I get to decide that.’”